Fast pseudorandom quantum state generators via inflationary quantum gates: Results

-IQ gates can also be realized by padding the 144 classical inflationary gates of Ref.~\cite{cipher-paper} (shown in the Supplementary Information) with 1-qubit rotations at inputs and outputs, as depicted in Fig.~\ref{fig:inflationary-gate}b.
-We note that the 144 classical inflationary gates generate all classical linear 3-bit gates and, in particular, the identity gate and 2-bit CNOTs across any of the 3 bitlines\footnote{The inflationary gates associated to the two permutations 0~3~5~6~7~4~2~1 and 1~4~6~3~2~7~5~0 suffice to generate the group of all 1344 permutations associated to classical linear 3-bit gates, i.e., gates $g$ such that $g(x\oplus y)= g(x)\oplus g(y)\oplus c$, for a constant $c$.}.
+IQ gates can also be realized by padding the 144 classical inflationary gates of Ref.~\cite{cipher-paper} (shown in Fig.~\ref{fig:CNOT-equiv-inflationary}) with 1-qubit rotations at inputs and outputs, as depicted in Fig.~\ref{fig:inflationary-gate}b.
+We note that the 144 classical inflationary gates generate all classical linear 3-bit gates and, in particular, the identity gate and 2-bit CNOTs across any of the 3 bitlines, [The inflationary gates associated to the two permutations 0~3~5~6~7~4~2~1 and 1~4~6~3~2~7~5~0 suffice to generate the group of all 1344 permutations associated to classical linear 3-bit gates, i.e., gates $g$ such that $g(x\oplus y)= g(x)\oplus g(y)\oplus c$, for a constant $c$.]
 One can then write both single qubit unitaries and entangling CNOTs as products of IQ gates and thus, the 3-qubit IQ gates in Fig.~\ref{fig:inflationary-gate}b also form a universal set for quantum computation.

-As discussed in Sec.~\ref{sec:contributions} and in more detail in Ref.~\cite{cipher-paper}, reaching cryptographic-level scrambling with $\log n$-depth classical reversible circuits required a 3-stage structure that separated linear classical gates responsible for string inflation from nonlinear classical gates responsible for string proliferation and entropy production.
+As discussed in the `Our contributions' section above and in more detail in Ref.~\cite{cipher-paper}, reaching cryptographic-level scrambling with $\log n$-depth classical reversible circuits required a 3-stage structure that separated linear classical gates responsible for string inflation from nonlinear classical gates responsible for string proliferation and entropy production.

-What makes these 2-qudit and 3-qubit IQ gates special is that they generate both ``diffusion'' and ``confusion'' in the sense of Shannon~\cite{Shannon1949}, i.e., IQ gates posses the ability to simultaneously (a) eliminate stay-probabilities for weight-1 strings and accelerate the inflation of strings; and (b) proliferate the number of strings and generate string entropy.
+What makes these 2-qudit and 3-qubit IQ gates special is that they generate both `diffusion' and `confusion' in the sense of Shannon~\cite{Shannon1949}, i.e., IQ gates posses the ability to simultaneously (a) eliminate stay-probabilities for weight-1 strings and accelerate the inflation of strings; and (b) proliferate the number of strings and generate string entropy.
 We thus expect that single-stage random quantum circuits comprised of IQ gates can scramble both at the speed limit (i.e., in $\log n$-depth) and to cryptographic level.